second-state/WasmEdge-WASINN-examples/pytorch-mobilenet-image/README.md

-# Mobilenet example for WASI-NN
+# Mobilenet Example For WASI-NN with PyTorch Backend

-This package is a high-level Rust bindings for [wasi-nn] example of Mobilenet.
+This package is a high-level Rust bindings for [wasi-nn] example of Mobilenet with PyTorch backend.

 [wasi-nn]: https://github.com/WebAssembly/wasi-nn